Anna Dalassene

-Anna Dalassene (ca. 1025/30 – 1 November 1100/02) was an important Byzantine noblewoman who played a significant role in the rise to power of the Komnenoi in the eleventh century.
-She exercised great influence over her son, the Emperor Alexios I Komnenos, who gave her the title of empress.
-She also administered the empire as regent during his many absences from Constantinople on long military campaigns during the early part of his reign.
+Anna Dalassene (c.
+1025/30 – 1 November 1100/02) was a Byzantine noblewoman who was the mother of Emperor Alexios I Komnenos and the wife of John Komnenos.
+Playing a role in Komnenian coup d'état of 1081, she helped the Komnenoi rise to power in the 11th century.
+She exercised great influence over her son, Alexios I Komnenos, who gave her the title of empress.
+She administered the empire as regent during his many absences from Constantinople on long military campaigns during the early part of his reign.
 As empress-mother, she exerted more influence and power than the empress-consort, Irene Doukaina, a woman whom she hated because of past intrigues with the Doukai.